Pudgy Texas state troopers who don’t shrink their waists could be pulled off enforcement duties

 According to department policy, officers with waists over the limit can still pass using other measures based on height and weight or a percentage of body fat.
 It’s not clear how many did.

 When officers’ waists are deemed too large, they must write and share with DPS a fitness improvement plan laying out their eating and exercise goals.
-Most plans call for officers to submit documentation of their efforts — failing to follow the plan can lead to consequences.
+Most plans call for officers to submit documentation of their efforts — and failing to follow the plan can lead to consequences.
 The News obtained copies of several plans from DPS through an open records request.
 The officers’ names are redacted, but several describe the challenges they’re trying to overcome.

 One state trooper worried about inflaming old injuries sustained during his time in the military.
 But he pledged to document regular runs through his neighborhood with a cellphone app and track progress “by being waist measured every week.”